 0609EI-05 EVALUATING UNSECURED SAFEGUARDS INFORMATION FINDINGS (Figure 3)

 In evaluating unsecured SGI findings, use the Decision Tree for Unsecured SGI, Figure 3.
-Note that, in accordance with IMC 0612, Appendix B, “Issue Screening,” if a licensee’s failure to protect SGI results in a compromise of the information, such a compromise would constitute an actual consequence of the performance deficiency.
+Note that, in accordance with IMC 0612, Appendix B, “Issue Screening Directions,” if a licensee’s failure to protect SGI results in a compromise of the information, such a compromise would constitute an actual consequence of the performance deficiency.
 The performance deficiency should be evaluated using this SDP, while the actual consequences should be evaluated in parallel using the Enforcement Policy.
 IMC 0612 Appendix B describes the process for screening a performance deficiency with actual consequences through both the ROP and traditional enforcement.

 05.01 Does the finding involve any of the following types of SGI?